Yalta Conference: Conference

 During the Yalta Conference, the Western Allies had liberated all of France and Belgium and were fighting on the western border of Germany.
 In the east, Soviet forces were 65 km from Berlin, having already pushed back the Germans from Poland, Romania, and Bulgaria.
 There was no longer a question regarding German defeat.
 The issue was the new shape of postwar Europe.

 The French leader General Charles de Gaulle was not invited to either the Yalta or Potsdam Conferences, a diplomatic slight that was the occasion for deep and lasting resentment.
 De Gaulle attributed his exclusion from Yalta to the longstanding personal antagonism towards him by Roosevelt, but the Soviets had also objected to his inclusion as a full participant.
 However, the absence of French representation at Yalta also meant that extending an invitation for de Gaulle to attend the Potsdam Conference would have been highly problematic since he would have felt honor-bound to insist that all issues agreed at Yalta in his absence be reopened.

 The initiative for calling a second "Big Three" conference had come from Roosevelt, who hoped for a meeting before the US presidential elections in November 1944 but pressed for a meeting early in 1945 at a neutral location in the Mediterranean.
 Malta, Cyprus, Sicily, Athens, and Jerusalem were all suggested.
 Stalin, insisting that his doctors opposed any long trips, rejected those options.
 He proposed instead for them meet at the Black Sea resort of Yalta in the Crimea.
 Stalin's fear of flying also was a contributing factor in the decision.
-Nevertheless, Stalin formally deferred to Roosevelt as the "host" for the conference, and all plenary sessions were to be held in the US accommodation at the Livadia Palace, and Roosevelt was invariably seated centrally in the group photographs, all of which were taken by Roosevelt's official photographer.

 Each of the three leaders had his own agenda for postwar Germany and liberated Europe.
 Roosevelt wanted Soviet support in the Pacific War against Japan, specifically for the planned invasion of Japan (Operation August Storm), as well as Soviet participation in the United Nations.
 Churchill pressed for free elections and democratic governments in Central and Eastern Europe, specifically Poland.
 Stalin demanded a Soviet sphere of political influence in Eastern and Central Europe as an essential aspect of the Soviets' national security strategy, and his position at the conference was felt by him to be so strong that he could dictate terms.
-According to US delegation member and future Secretary of State James F. Byrnes, "it was not a question of what we would let the Russians do, but what we could get the Russians to do."
+According to US delegation member and future Secretary of State James F. Byrnes, "it was not a question of what we would let the Russians do, but what we could get the Russians to do".